 In 2014, we spent \$424,390.74 on salaries and the El Paso County benefit package that we participate in.
 This covered 6.0 FTEs, including the Public Trustee.
 We project that we will spend \$393,645.64 on salaries and benefits in 2015, with our staffing reduced to 5.6 FTEs, including the Public Trustee.
 Our 2016 budget estimates \$399,669.41 for salaries and benefits.
 This budgetary increase is largely a contingency.
 While we will have reduced staffing to 5.0 FTEs, including the Public Trustee, we are leaving the full benefits package for the 6th FTE so we would be able to hire back into that position if workload increases.
-We also have included funding for re-hiring a part-time deputy if workload increases.
+We also have included funding for rehiring a part-time deputy if workload increases.
 In either case, revenue will also have exceeded expectations.

 In 2014, we spent \$61,442.16 for services provided by El Paso County.
-These services include our office space (including security and janitorial services), use of the County Attorney, Employee Benefits, payroll services, and support for our link to the County's computer network (used for electronic releases and payroll).
+These services include our office space (including security and janitorial services), use of the County Attorney, Employee Benefits, payroll services, and support for our single link to the County's computer network (used for electronic releases and payroll).
 We project with certainty that we will spend \$50,354.04 in 2015 for services provided by El Paso County.
-Our 2016 budget projects that we will spend \$56,616.00 for services provided by El Paso County based on the Cost Allocation Plan.
+Our 2016 budget projects that we will spend \$52,872 for services provided by El Paso County based on the Cost Allocation Plan.
+We have not yet received 2016 figures from the County, so this estimate is based on an estimated 5% increase.